microsoft/cobalt/docs/2_QUICK_START_GUIDE.md

 ## 2.1 Overview

 *Cobalt* is a tool for developers who are interested in reusing or contributing new cloud infrastructure as code patterns in template form.
 An actualized infrastructure as code pattern in Cobalt is called a *Cobalt Infrastructure Template* or *CIT* (/kɪt/).
-Cobalt Infrastructure Templates rely on *Terraform* as the scripting language of choice.
+Cobalt Infrastructure Templates primarely rely on *Terraform*'s HCL language in order to target a wide array of cloud providers.

 You can get pretty creative and build your own custom *CIT*s in order to use and/or contribute to Cobalt but we strongly recommend that you first complete this quick start guide.
 This guide is centered around our existing [*Azure Hello World CIT*](../infra/templates/az-hello-world/README.md "AZ Hello World - Cobalt Infrastructure Template") and should serve as your first Azure infrastructure deployment.
 In summary, completing this guide should be your first major step in familiarizing yourself with Cobalt and the *CIT* developer workflow.
 Happy templating! 😄